monitoring-MDPs/premise/README.md

-# Premise (PREdictive Monitoring with Imprecise Sensors)
+# PreMISe (Predictive Monitoring with Imprecise Sensors)

 Based on:
-- [1] "Runtime Monitoring for Markov Decision Processes" by Sebastian Junges, Hazem Torfah, and Sanjit A. Seshia.
+- [1] "Runtime Monitoring for Markov Decision Processes" by Sebastian Junges, Hazem Torfah, and Sanjit A. Seshia, CAV 2021

 The code and explanations are to support experiments with the prototype.
-This is *not* a tool.
 This project is hosted on [GitHub](https://github.com/monitoring-MDPs/premise).

 ## Dependencies